 The ventral tan markings show only phaeomelanin without dark banding.

-But looking at a dog’s hair is not the only way to tell if a dog is truly agouti.
+Some darker sable patterns also show some degree of hair banding, so finding a hair with multiple dark bands is not always reliable.
+But looking at single hairs is not the only way to tell if a dog is truly agouti.

 Agouti gives particular face markings with a bar of banded hairs along the ridge of the nose.
 In some agouti patterns, we find some spectacles of pale hairs around the eyes.